NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Hybrid + Pillow Top

 The WinkBed Plus uses a 2″ pillow top cover, memory foam, perforated latex, and pocketed coils for plus-sized comfort and support.
-The pillow top is especially good for side sleepers.
+The pillow top is especially good for side sleepers and offers a much softer feel than the Helix Plus.

 Up to 1,000 lbs.